lynnfaraday/aresmush.com/_root/tutorials/code/web-game-api.md

         return aj.requestOne('events');
     },

-> **Tip:** Many requests you might think are lists actually use `requestOne` because they get back a composite object.
+> <i class="fa fa-info-circle"></i> **Tip:** Many requests you might think are lists actually use `requestOne` because they get back a composite object.
 The events request, for example, returns a model that contains events _and_ the calendar URL.

 ## Request Parameters